 - For the international flight with our baby, we packed her favorite toys from this list of best airplane travel toys for babies and toddlers.

-- Other items to pack for New York City with a baby are a portable change mat and a good baby sun hat.
+- Other items to pack for New York City with a baby are a travel bottle warmer, a travel snack cup and a good baby sun hat.